 This course is designed to familiarize and enhance students' critical and analytical reading and writing skills through selected works by Hispanic women writers from the Colonial through Contemporary periods.
 Using different genres (novels, short stories, poetry, drama, and essays), we will endeavor to understand how women's literary expression has been shaped by history, society, cultural identity, traditions, and politics in Spain and Latin America.
 The course is taught in English.
-Advising Note: This course is cross-listed with ENG-270.

-SPA 273: Spanish for Health Professions
+SPA 273: Intermed Spanish for Health Professions